wavespectra/wavespectra/docs/partitioning.rst

     dspart = dset.spec.partition.ptm3(parts=3)
     dspart.isel(time=0, site=0, drop=True).spec.plot(col="part");

-    @savefig partitionint_ptm3.png
+    @savefig partitioning_ptm3.png
     plt.draw()

 PTM4
 ____
-PTM4 uses the wave age criterion derived from the local wind speed to split the spectrum into a wind-sea and single swell partition.
-In this case waves with a celerity greater than the directional component of the local wind speed are considered to be freely propogating swell (i.e. unforced by the wind).
+PTM4 uses the wave age criterion derived from the local wind speed to split the spectrum into wind-sea and a single swell partition.
+In this case waves with a celerity greater than the directional component of the local wind speed are considered to be freely propagating swell (i.e. unforced by the wind).
 This is similar to the method commonly used to generate wind-sea and swell from the WAM model.

 .. ipython:: python